threeandthreee/Archipelago/worlds/jakanddaxter/docs/en_Jak and Daxter The Precursor Legacy.md

     - This is to prevent hard locks, where an item required for progression is locked behind a trade you can't afford because you spent the orbs elsewhere.
     - By default, that total is 1530.

-## What does randomization do to this game?
+## What does randomization do to this game
 The game now contains the following Location checks:
 - All 101 Power Cells
 - All 112 Scout Flies
-- All the Orb Caches that are not in Gol and Maia's Citadel (a total of 11)
+- All 14 Orb Caches (collect every orb in the cache and let it close)

 These may contain Items for different games, as well as different Items from within Jak and Daxter.
 Additionally, several special checks and corresponding items have been added that are required to complete the game.

-## What are the special checks and how do I check them?
+## What are the special checks and how do I check them
 | Check Name             | How To Check                                                                 |
 |------------------------|------------------------------------------------------------------------------|
 | Fisherman's Boat       | Complete the fishing minigame in Forbidden Jungle                            |